jamesaffeld/f5-agility-labs-xc/docs/class4/module2/lab4.rst

 **Scroll** all the way down until you reach the **Other Settings** section.
 Here you will find the **VIP Advertisement** field.

 ..
 Important:: In the previous lab, we took the default of **Internet** here.
 This means that the load balancer will be distributed across all Regional Edges in our anycast network.
-This time we will choose our Data Ceneter CE to host the load balancer.
+This time we will choose our Data Center CE to host the load balancer.

 Hit the dropdown and select **Custom**.